 Mom or not, keeping water nearby is one of the easiest ways to make sure you stay hydrated.
 You might not spend your afternoon gossiping by a water cooler, especially if you’re a stay-at-home mom.
 However, you can still take advantage of a home water delivery service to make sure you always have access to fresh, drinkable spring water.
 When you’re on the go, opt for a reusable water bottle to stay hydrated throughout the day.
 It won’t be the 5-gallon bottles a water delivery service offers, but you can easily keep up with a half or single-gallon standard bottle size.
 As a bonus, you won’t leave a trail of empty bottles in your path—your reusable water bottle is eco-friendly.

 A water delivery service isn’t the only tool that can help a busy mom stay hydrated.
+Drink waterdrop filtered water at home without waiting for the water delivery services.
 You might find that you go through a gallon of spring water more quickly if you sip it through a straw or that covering your water bottle with stickers inspires you to drink up.
 It might even be as simple as preferring certain water brands over others.
 If you’re not sure of what might work for you, turn to your fellow moms or experts for advice—what creative methods have worked for them, and how can you use them for your own hydration?

 Add some snacks.

 If you’re still struggling to drink enough water between nap times, certain water-rich foods can make a world of difference in your daily hydration.
 While it’s not your typical type of water, snacking on fruits like cantaloupe, strawberries, or the aptly named watermelon, vegetables like lettuce, zucchini, or cucumber, or broths and soups can increase your water intake without chugging from a bottle all day long.